matthieu-beteille/redux-data-fx/README.md

 }
 ```

-The actions 'fetch-some-data' is what we call an effectful action, it updates the state and returns a description of some side effects to run (here an http call).
+The action 'fetch-some-data' is what we call an effectful action, it updates the state and returns a description of some side effects to run (here an http call).

-If we want to run some side effects we need to return the result of the `fx` function called with your app new state and a data structure describing the side effects you want to perform.
+If we want to run some side effects we need to return the result of the `fx` function called with our app new state and a data structure describing the side effects we want to perform.

 ```javascript
 fx(NewState, Effects)
 ```

-- *NewState:* the new state of your app (what you usually return from your reducer)
+- *NewState:* the new state of our app (what you usually return from our reducer)

-- *Effects:* an array containing the description of every side effect you want to run.
-Each side effect should be described with a map containing at least an 'effect' key, being the id of the effect you want to perform.
+- *Effects:* an array containing the descriptions of the side effects you want to run.
+Each side effect should be described by a map containing at least an 'effect' key, being the id of the effect you want to perform.
 The data required to actually perform the side effect can be passed through any other keys in the map. (for instance for an api call, you might want to provide the url, the HTTP method, and some parameters).
-That should remind you of the structure of a redux action: ```{ type: 'myAction1', ...params }```, except that we use the 'effect' key to identify the side effect to perform: ```{ effect: 'myEffect1', ...params }```
+That should remind you of the structure of a redux action: ```{ type: 'myAction1', ...params }```, except that the 'effect' key is used to identify the effect to perform: ```{ effect: 'myEffect1', ...params }```.

 *Note:* the fx function just creates an object of the following shape:
 ```{ state: newAppState, effects: someEffectsToRun }```